-I knew Lady Cholmondeley for nearly 40 years, during which time I watched her develop the Gardens here which not only reflects the character of the Castle, but reflected Lady Cholmondeleys interests as a plants woman of an extremely high order.
+I knew the Late Dowager Marchioness of Cholmondeley for nearly 40 years, during which time I watched her develop the gardens here which not only reflects the character of the Castle, but reflected her interests as a plants woman of an extremely high order.

 Her avid interest on Magnolias, Camellias and Rhododendrons is well represented in the large scale plantings, in particular Tower Hill.
-Lady Cholmondeleys interest in the landscape and use of trees and shrubs is reflected literally in her scheme for the development of the now famous Temple Garden.
+Her Ladyships interest in the landscape and use of trees and shrubs is reflected literally in her scheme for the development of the now famous Temple Garden.

-Despite being in her 90's Lady Cholmondeley continued to have a very much ‘hands on’ involvement in the development of the Garden prior to her sad death in November of 2015, something I know she was keen to see continue.
+Despite being in her 90's her Ladyship continued to have a very much ‘hands on’ involvement in the development of the Garden prior to her sad death in November of 2015, something I know she was keen to see continue.

 This, linked with her very keen eye for detail has made Cholmondeley what it is today – One of the best kept secrets of Cheshire.